brython-dev/brython/README.md

 python server.py
 ```

-Once you are familiar with the examples...,
+Once you are familiar with the examples...

 create a new folder "app" at the same level as "site" and create a file "index.html"
 with the HTML example above.
 Point the browser to [http://localhost:8000/app](http://localhost:8000/app) to see the result.